 Whenever I babysat her boys, they went to sleep easy and stayed asleep.
 I was intrigued about what magical voodoo she had done to her kids so they slept through the night and went down easy.

 She told me she followed the Babywise method, based on the popular book.
-So when I got pregnant with Evelyn, I got the Babywise book and quickly started reading.
+So when I got pregnant, I got the book and quickly started reading.

-The premise of Babywise is fairly simple and includes a few main components.
-Here’s a super brief summary of the Babywise book:
+The premise is fairly simple and includes a few main components.
+Here’s a brief summary:

 Eat Wake Sleep